How Credit Card Debt Consolidation Works

 When is a debt consolidation loan a good idea?

-This strategy will not work if you continue to spend and build up debt, as you’ll just find yourself swimming in even more debt that before.
+This strategy will not work if you continue to spend and build up debt, as you’ll just find yourself swimming in even more debt than before.
 Successfully paying off credit card debt with a lower-interest loan requires understanding how you got into debt in the first place — and then changing your habits.
 This may mean cutting back on shopping and eating out and resolving to spend less until the debt is paid off.
 If you are truly committed to paying off your debt and are willing to change your lifestyle, a credit card debt consolidation loan could be a workable solution to clawing your way out of debt.

 What fees should I look out for?

 All debt consolidation tools are not equal, and some come with fees and other costs that potential borrowers should know about.
 Home equity loans, for example, require closing costs that can total several thousand dollars.
 If you transfer your balance to a lower-interest credit card, you’ll likely see a transfer fee on your first statement, which can be 2 to 5 percent of the amount you transfer and add that much more debt to your pile.
-Few debt consolidation tools are free, so be sure to thoroughly research fees and costs.
+Some debt consolidation tools are free, so be sure to thoroughly research fees and costs.

 What if my credit is poor?